calvinrewindx/rewindx-landing/content/Rewind_X_Lightpaper_PUBLIC_v1.2.md

 Billions of dollars in cryptocurrency have been lost permanently due to human error, phishing attacks, and address manipulation.
 Unlike traditional finance, blockchain offers no recourse.
 Once a transaction confirms, funds are gone forever.

 Rewind X solves this through Protected Transfers: a non-custodial, deterministic mechanism that gives senders a configurable window (24 hours standard, up to 48 hours with NFT tiers) to reverse transactions before final settlement.
+Windows can optionally be configured in hours or minutes (minimum 5 minutes), while the default user experience remains 24 hours.
 Protected transfers settle as net amounts: the Protection Activation Fee is deducted at creation; the recipient receives the net held amount if no rewind occurs.
 The protocol requires no manual intervention, holds no private keys, and emits tamper-evident on-chain proof signals for reversals, indexed via the Fragment NFT system.

 Rewind X is infrastructure: a protocol-level safety layer that can be used directly by individuals and scaled through integrations with wallets, treasuries, and DeFi applications.
 As wallets integrate Rewind X, users will see it as a simple "Protected Transfer" option—without custodial intermediaries.